-Harrison Hill is the author of The Oracle’s Daughter, coming April 2026 from Scribner (US) and Little, Brown (UK)
+Harrison Hill is the author of The Oracle’s Daughter, out now from Scribner

 Harrison Hill grew up in Charlottesville, Virginia and lives in Brooklyn, New York.
 He received his MFA in nonfiction from Columbia University, where he also taught undergraduate writing.
 His journalism and essays have appeared in The Cut, GQ, Vogue, Travel + Leisure, AFAR, The Guardian, and The Threepenny Review.
 The Oracle’s Daughter is his first book.

 “A staggering achievement, synthesizing rigorous reportage, incisive cultural analysis, and a deeply compassionate gaze into a propulsive and unforgettable narrative.
-Its gaze is both intimate and expansive: attuned to the texture of individual lives even as it surveys the broad, unsettling sweep of American freedom.
-With nuance and integrity, Harrison Hill takes a story many people would feel more comfortable banishing to the fringe and instead asks us to see the ways it illuminates all of America.
-All the way through, The Oracle’s Daughter is as gripping as it is humane; I picked it up and barely put it down until I’d finished.
+The Oracle’s Daughter is as gripping as it is humane; I picked it up and barely put it down until I’d finished.
 I'll carry this story with me always.”

-–Leslie Jamison, New York Times–bestselling author of Splinters and The Empathy Exams
+–Leslie Jamison, New York Times–bestselling author of The Empathy Exams

 “With dogged research and rare access to victims and their stories, Harrison Hill has created a riveting portrait of one of the strangest American cults in recent memory.
-The Oracle’s Daughter takes the reader deep inside the female-led AMCTC, describing in harrowing detail the exorcisms and bizarre rituals while also laying bare the psychological and physical abuses inflicted by the cult’s autocratic leaders.
-With a cast of unforgettable characters—including courageous former cult members who broke free—the book offers compelling insights into the makings of religious cults and why their allure is increasing in our hyper-polarized, grievance-infused age.”
+The Oracle’s Daughter offers compelling insights into the makings of religious cults and why their allure is increasing in our hyper-polarized, grievance-infused age.”

 –Joby Warrick, author of Black Flags: The Rise of ISIS, winner of the 2016 Pulitzer Prize for General Nonfiction